scottcorgan/immu/README.md

 ![emu](https://cloud.githubusercontent.com/assets/974723/9231290/4e67382c-40dc-11e5-84b4-fec141bc466d.jpg)

-A TINY, fail-fast, lazy, "naked", simple immutable data structure library.
+**A TINY, fail-fast, lazy, "naked", simple immutable Javascript objects library.**

 * By *TINY*, less than 1k gzipped and minified.
 * By *fail-fast*, I mean you'll be notified if you try to change a property.